Carson City Department of Juvenile Services

 Walk-In and Crisis Intervention

-Families needing immediate family or youth intervention can call or walk-in to set an appointment with probation staff (usually that day or the next) in hopes of offering immediate family support.
+Families needing immediate family or youth intervention can call or walk-in to set an appointment with the on-call probation staff (usually that day or the next) in hopes of offering immediate family support.

 School and Youth Advocacy

-Carson City Juvenile Services offers support for youth having discipline issues in school.
-Probation Staff visits school sights to meet with school officials, parents and the child to offer an array of services and support to help achieve success.
+Juvenile Services offers support for youth having discipline issues in school.
+Probation Staff visits school sites to meet with school officials, parents and the child to offer an array of services and support to help achieve success.
 This program is usually initiated by school staff, but can also be initiated by parental request at school or through Juvenile Services.

 Offenders provide a variety of services in Carson City thus saving thousands to the taxpayers.
 These services include cleaning of parks, youth athletic fields, schools, public buildings, and special requests from time to time.